-At the essence of any marketing or business program are metrics – the measures that indicate the heights to which revenues will soar – or the depths to which fortunes will plummet -- as a result of your strategic efforts.
+Marketing metrics are at the essence of any business program.
+Key marketing metrics indicate the heights to which revenues will soar or the depths to which fortunes will plummet—as a result of your strategic business efforts.

 Long gone are the days when conjecture, hypothesis and “gut feel” were acceptable ways to gauge business success.
 The digital explosion, while requiring us to be even more dialed into a dialog with our consumers, has also given rise to a raft of new tools that help us analyze the quality of these interactions.
 Such information can offer amazingly keen insight into how well our overall marketing strategy is working, as well as to identify the focus areas for business growth.

-Let’s take a deeper look at these categories.
+Let’s take a deeper look at these key marketing metrics categories.

 1. Revenue growth

 How much money has been gained from marketing strategies and tactics is the No. 1 question that keeps most marketers up at night.
 CEOs today expect higher levels of ownership and accountability from their chief marketers than at any time in the past.